matthew-pham21/cse15l-lab-reports/LabReport3.md

     assertArrayEquals(new int[] { 2, 5, 6, 3 }, input2);
   }
 ```
-which would cause an error as such:
+which would cause an error output when using the junit compiling commands, and here is what the error specific to ArrayReversedInPlace would be:

 ```
 1) testReverseInPlace2(ArrayTests)